 Children-their voices, fears, questions and interests-were largely absent from the debate on the Family Law Bill in the 1970s.
 Argument was very much centred around the process of divorce, and how it was experienced by the adult parties to the marriage, in isolation from their roles as parents. ...
 Sensibilities around children's views and voices (independent from those of their parents), and the effects on them of family conflict, are relatively recent.
-This means that the Act has been 'retrofitted', in an ad hoc way, to attempt to bring real substance to protection of children's views and interests in separation and family dispute resolution, as well as to recognise child protection/welfare concerns.6
+This means that the Act has been 'retrofitted', in an ad hoc way, to attempt to bring real substance to protection of children's views and interests in separation and family dispute resolution, as well as to recognise child protection/ welfare concerns.6

-- 12.13 Approaches to children's participation in family law processes have been informed by changing understandings of children and child development.
-There has been a move away from seeing children as 'passive, dependent and less than adults' to 'conceptualisations of children as active social actors in their own lives'.7 - 12.14 Approaches have also been informed by developments relating to the rights of children.
+12.13 Approaches to children's participation in family law processes have been informed by changing understandings of children and child development.
+There has been a move away from seeing children as 'passive, dependent and less than adults' to 'conceptualisations of children as active social actors in their own lives'.7

+12.14 Approaches have also been informed by developments relating to the rights of children.
 The CRC contains a number of rights relating to participation.
 The most important of these, for the purposes of considering children's participation in family law processes, is the right to be heard.
-Article 12 of the CRC provides that children who are capable of forming their own views shall have the right to 'express those views freely in all matters affecting the child, the views of the child given due weight in accordance with the age and maturity of the child.'
+Article 12 of the CRC provides that children who are capable of forming their own views shall have the right to 'express those views freely in all matters affecting the child.'
 In relation to judicial and administrative proceedings, art 12 provides that a child shall be 'provided the opportunity to be heard in any judicial and administrative proceedings affecting the child, either directly, or through a representative or an appropriate body'.8